umakant/Mollie-WP-addon/README.md

 # Mollie-WP-addon
-Just a tested code of Mollie Payment Gateway
+Just a tested code of Mollie Payment Gateway for WordPress

 Its a tested Mollie Payment Gateway for PHP